Overview of international CSR standards (PDF, 40 kB, 09.08.2019)

 OECD Guidelines for Multinational Enterprises on Responsible Business Conduct

-The OECD Guidelines constitute comprehensive recommendations for conduct provided by governments to multinational enterprises.
-They help enterprises exercise their responsibility and can be applied wherever the enterprises operate.
+The OECD Guidelines constitute comprehensive recommendations for conduct provided by governments to multinational enterprises and can be applied wherever the enterprises operate.
+They cover all key areas of business responsibility, including human rights, labour rights, environment, bribery, consumer interests, as well as information disclosure, science and technology, competition, and taxation.
 The OECD guidelines are not legally binding but the National Contact Points (NCPs) of the signatory states support their implementation.
 Any suspected breaches against the OECD guidelines can be reported to the NCPs, which offer a platform for dialogue or a mediation procedure.
 General and sector-specific guidelines (covering minerals, agriculture, textiles, finance, etc.) support implementation of the OECD guidelines and enterprises’ due diligence in particular.

 UN Guiding Principles on Business and Human Rights